jonniespratley/create-english-sentences/README.md

 ## Conclusion

-This objective was can be very challenging when you think about the design aspect of it.
+The objective was challenging when you think about the design aspect.

-When you start breaking down the different parts of a sentence and thinking about it in terms of a user entering data my initial thought was to use icons and visually allow a user to construct a sentence.
+When you start breaking down the different parts of a sentence and a user entering data, my initial thought was to keep it extremely basic.

 If there was more time and more detailed design requirements the application could been styled to resemble a "School Assignment" or "Childlike" look and feel to make it more approachable.